 The same variations occur in tile shapes.
 Authentic handmade Saltillo tiles do not lay flat.
 As the water is evaporated in the firing process, the tiles will bow in shape.
 Smaller tiles will have less bowing than larger tiles.
 To accommodate for the pillowed tile, an installer can simply “butter the back” of the concave shave to fill space with proper thinset and avoid having a hollow spot under the tile.
 This is standard practice.

 Saltillo may be subject to efflorescence and occasional lime pops.
 Efflorescence can be cleaned off of unsealed tiles with V-Scrub.
 Lime Pops are part of Saltillo riverbed clay.
 While these powdery deposits in the clay may never expose themselves, they can eventually pop leaving a small pit in the tile.
 To fix, simply apply a coat of sealer over the chipped area.
 This adds to the rustic charm of authentic Saltillo tile.

 What colors are in Saltillo tile?

-Saltillo tile is offered in 3 Saltillo Tile Colors: (1) Traditional (terra cotta shades) (2)Manganese (browns/Terra Cotta) and (3) Antique (Old-world style).
+Saltillo tile is offered in 4 Saltillo Tile Colors: (1) Traditional (terra cotta shades) (2)Manganese (browns/Terra Cotta) and (3) Antique (Old-world style) and (4) Spanish Mission Red (terracotta colors).
 Each Saltillo tile has the characteristic of an imperfect tile.
 The color finishes will have color variations that are completely normal and to be expected in natural clay tiles.